Ruitulyu/KAS-Analyzer/index.md

 -p [plot types]: please specify the plot types to generate correlation plot.
 DEFAULT: scatterplot.

--o [prefix]: please input the prefix (basename) of 'KAS-pipe2 correlation' output files.
+-o [prefix]: please input the prefix (basename) of 'KAS-Analyzer correlation' output files.
 REQUIRED.

 -l [labels]: please input the text file containing the labels of (sp)KAS-seq data that show in heatmap or scatterplot.
 REQUIRED.
 Example: